EllyPirelly/learnings-wes-bos-JSbeginner/module-05-events/README.md

 - HTML by itself is very accessible

-**common pitfalls while coding**
+**common pitfalls**

-- using buttons and links against their pupose, don't mix those up
+- don't use buttons and links against their purpose
   - buttons: actions inside of an application
   - links: change the page
 - things that are not keyboard accessible should not have clicks registered on them unless they **have** to